Current Construction Status

 Please note that due to weather, Project conflicts, utility issues, or equipment/supply issues, schedules are subject to change.

 The following are ongoing activities along the Project corridor.

-Crews will continue work along the norther and southern segments of the I-15 Southbound project – from 4800 S. to 12300 S. Work will include:
+Crews will continue work along the northern and southern segments of the I-15 Southbound project – from 3300 S. to 12300 S.

 - Demolition of existing barrier and concrete pavement

 - At 7200 S, motorists can expect night-time flagging operations and lane closures to accommodate bridge work for the next few months.
 Please plan for these delays.